hpca-uji/PyDTNN/README.md

     * ``--dtype``: Dataype to use: `float32`, `float64`.

-## Example: Training MNIST
+## Example: distributed training of a CNN for MNIST dataset

-In this example, we train a simple CNN with the MNIST dataset using data parallelism and 12 MPI ranks each using 2 OpenMP threads.
+In this example, we train a simple CNN for the MNIST dataset using data parallelism and 12 MPI ranks each using 2 OpenMP threads.

 ```